apohllo/nlp/2-fts.md

 6. Load the data to the ES index.
 7. Determine the number of documents containing the word `styczeń` (in any form) including and excluding the synonyms.
 8. Download the QA pairs for the [FIQA dataset](https://huggingface.co/datasets/clarin-knext/fiqa-pl-qrels).
-9. Compute NDCG@5 for the QA dataset for the following setusp:
+9. Compute NDCG@5 for the QA dataset (the test subset) for the following setusp:
    * synonyms enabled and disabled,
    * lemmatization in the query enabled and disabled.
+10. (optional) Find three questions from the test subset with the following features:
+   * the relevant document is returned by ES at position 1,
+   * the relevant document is returned by ES  at position 4 or 5.
+   * the relevant document is returned by ES  not found. and analyze the possible reasons for these outcomes.

 Answer the following questions (2 points):